Need exciting yet easy holiday ideas for family night?

 “Maybe Christmas perhaps doesn’t come from a store.
 Maybe Christmas perhaps, means a little bit more.”The Grinch

-First, be sure to read the Dr. Seuss gem!
+Before the movie, be sure to read the Dr. Seuss gem!

 Then, try a healthier green theme!
-Throw out some chips and guacamole, prepare a green “Grinch” smoothie, and try out these easy Grinch fruit kabobs below from Everyday Savvy.
+Throw out some chips and guacamole, prepare a green “Grinch” smoothie, and try out these EASY Grinch fruit kabobs below from Everyday Savvy.
 Need a dinner idea?
 Make roast beef, of course!

-3. THE SANTA CLAUS
+3. THE SANTA CLAUSE